moliver28/research-handbook/content/handbook/business-technology/data-team/platform/python-guide.md

 if attr is None:
     print('attr is None!')

-# same goes for dict, list sets:
+# same goes for dict, list sets
 check_list = []
 if check_list:
     print('This is not empty list.')